spm5065/DSD2_ImageProcessing/README.md

 Contrast Stretching takes the lowest and highest 3% of the pixels in the image and sets them to the minimum and maximum values in the image.

-This was done in vhdl in the spring of 2014
+This was done in the spring of 2014